enbis/message-broker-miscellaneous/README.md

 ### Makefile

-- `start/all` to launch docker NATS & MQTT, HTTP Server, gRPC Server and NATS Subscription
+- `start/all` to launch docker NATS & MQTT, HTTP Server, gRPC Server, NATS and MQTT Subscription
 - `request/curl` to launch the HTTP request

 ## Cobra commands